Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/README.md

 # HelloID-Conn-Prov-Topdesk
-This connector contains the TOPdesk synchronisation for provisioning module
+This connector contains the TOPdesk person synchronisation for provisioning module